ccynth1a/remindeer/README.md

 # What is Remindeer?

 Remindeer is a lightweight reminder application written using Tauri.
 I'm pretty new to Rust and adore Svelte, so this is my first attempt at a GUI application.
 For me, other reminder apps have always had way more features than I actually use, a lot of the time I just want a simple title, a date, and an urgency, but I'm forced to fill out a ton of other things.
-Remindeer JUST has these three things and a daemon, making it quick and easy to write reminders.
+Remindeer JUST has these three things and an alerts tab, making it quick and easy to write reminders.

 # Future Features